ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_host.md

 #### Event Recorder Configuration {#usbHostEvrConfig}

-This section describes the configuration settings for the Event Recorder; refer to \ref usbHostEvrSupport "Event Recorder Support" for more information.
+This section describes the configuration settings for the Event Recorder; refer to \urlout{RTX5-Event-Recorder-Config} for more information.

 **USB Event Generation Configuration**